A Few Words About What A 404 Error Is And How It Can Kill Your SXO

 What if a 404 error can become your friend?

-As you know, there is no such thing as one right answer to a problem in SEO.
-And sometimes it turns out that what is apparently a mistake may turn out to be your asset.
-This also happens to sites with 404 errors that creative web masters have decided to use for the benefit of the website.
+As you know, there is no one correct answer to a problem in SEO.
+And sometimes, it turns out that what on the surface is a mistake may turn out to be your asset.
+A creative web admin may also use 404 errors to their advantage.
 How?
 After all, you can design a 404 page with great graphics that draw users' attention.
-You can also direct users to different links on the page that they can go to, or place an internal search engine that allows users to type in the phrase they are looking for.
+Alternatively, you can place an internal search engine on your website where users can enter a phrase to find what they are looking for or direct them to other pages on the site.

 Don't forget about a sense of humor.
-And it may turn out that with the creative use of 404 pages you’ll improve user experience and increase your conversion rate. ;) Just look at these examples of clever 404 pages.
+And it may turn out that with the creative use of 404 pages, you'll improve user experience and increase your conversion rate. ;) Look at these examples of clever 404 pages.